Are you considering RingCentral as a phone solution but weighing your options? Or are you a current RingCentral customer and ready to move on?

 - Pro Plus: $29.95 per user per month to access the Salesforce integration, hot desking, call queuing, and shared voicemail boxes

-Dialpad is a newer business phone solution that was established in 2011 and comes with a clunky and outdated UI.
-It was designed with global contact centers in mind.
+Dialpad is a business phone solution established in 2011 and comes with a clunky and outdated UI.
+It was designed with global contact centers and call centers in mind.
 For example, it offers features like live unlimited calling to the US and Canada and local number support in 70+ countries.

 The base phone plan is called Dialpad Connect.
 It gives you access to some features only available on higher-tier plans on RingCentral, such as: